influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/introduction/ui-overview.md

 ### Add a New InfluxDB Connection

-For detail on adding InfluxDB connections, see [Managing InfluxDB connections](/influxdb/v1.4/creating-connections/#managing-influxdb-connections).
+For details on adding InfluxDB connections, see [Managing InfluxDB connections](/influxdb/v1.4/creating-connections/#managing-influxdb-connections).

 * Connection String
 * Name